Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Combining MCTS with Machine Learning

 \subsubsection{AlphaGo Inspired Approaches}

-\cite{chao} apply the AlphaGo aproach to \emph{Hex} to outperform the previous state-of-the-art agent named \emph{MoHex}.
-Their main novel contribution consists in the third network called the action-value head, which is used together with the value and policy heads.
-It has enabled to implement a more efficient expansion and back-propagation in the MCTS algorithm.
-It is worth noticing that~\cite{gao2017move} previously published an approach focused on the move prediction problem in \emph{Hex} based on deep convolutional network as policy. \\
+The AlphaGo style training was also applied to the game of \emph{Hex}. \cite{gao2017move} proposed a player named \emph{MoHex-CNN} that managed to outperform the previous state-of-the-art agent named \emph{MoHex 2.0}~\citep{huang2013mohex}. \emph{MoHex-CNN} introduced a move-prediction component based on a deep convolutional network that serves as a policy network and is used together with MCTS.
+Next, ~\cite{chao} proposed a novel three-head neural network architecture to further significantly improve \emph{MoHex-CNN} and named the new player \emph{MoHex-3HNN}.
+The network outputs include policy, state- and action-values.

-\cite{takada2019reinforcement} present another approach that has been reported to achieve a winning rate of $79.3\%$ against \emph{MoHex}, then world champion.
+\cite{takada2019reinforcement} present another approach, called \emph{DeepEzo}, that has been reported to achieve a winning rate of $79.3\%$ against \emph{MoHex 2.0}, then world champion.
 The authors train value and policy functions using reinforcement learning and self-play, as in the case of AlphaGo.
 The distinctive feature, however, is that the policy function is trained directly from game results of agents that do not use the policy function.
-Therefore, the policy function training is not a continuous process of self-improvement. \\
+Therefore, the policy function training is not a continuous process of self-improvement.
+Although \emph{DeepEzo} won against \emph{MoHex 2.0}, it lost against \emph{MoHex-3HNN} in a direct competition during the 2018 Computer Olympiad~\citep{gao2019hex}. \\

 \cite{yang2020learning} build upon the AlphaGo approach to work without the prior knowledge of \emph{komi}, which is the handicap that can be dynamically applied before a match.
 AlphaGo as well as most of the programs are trained using a komi fixed beforehand, i.e. equal to $7.5$.
 In the described work, the authors designed the networks that can gradually learn how much komi there is.
 In addition, they modified the UCT formula to work with the game score directly and not with the win-rate, which is better for unknown komi.~\cite{wu2018multilabeled} propose another approach to tackle the dynamic komi settings.
 Here, the authors proposed a novel architecture for the value function called a multi-labelled value network.
 Not only it supports dynamic komi but also lowers the mean squared error (MSE).\\